Hire in New Zealand

 The employer is required to pay 3% of an employee’s salary to their KiwiSaver account.
-The rate of superannuation anyone is entitled to depends on a number of factors like marital status, living status and whether the employees lives with other people.
+The rate of superannuation anyone is entitled to depends on a number of factors like marital status, living status and whether the employee lives with other people.

 *The above rates serve as a broad guideline.
-Actual rates charged will differ.
+Actual rates charged by GoGlobal will differ.

-Salary can be paid on a weekly, fortnightly or monthly basis.
+The employee’s salary can be paid on a weekly, fortnightly or monthly basis.
 Employers need to pay employees their final payment on the last day of work, unless agreed otherwise in writing.

 - Full-time and part-time employees are entitled to four weeks of paid annual holidays after 12 months of continuous employment.
-Employees who have worked less than one year are not entitled to any annual leave, although employers may let them take some leave in advance.
+Employees who have worked less than one year are not entitled to any annual leave although employers may let them take some leave in advance.
 Employers can offer more annual leave than the minimum required by the National Employment Standards (NES).

 - Annual leave accumulates in hours and from the first day of employment, including the probation period.
-Unused annual leave will roll over from year to year and is paid out on termination of employment.
+Unused annual leave will roll over from year to year and is paid out upon termination of employment.

 Compassionate & Bereavement Leave